atkison/CyberSecurityClub/0_Where_To_Start/README.md

 <br>

 ## <b>Virtual Machines and Virtualbox</b>
 <p>Along with the CLI another important topic is the Virtual Machine (VM).
-Virtual machines get used a lot when learning cybersecurity and throughout your cybersecurity career!
+Virtual machines get used a lot when learning cyber security and throughout your cyber security career!
 It is definitely very important to know.
 The following link will take you to a great description and video describing what a virtual machine is.</p>

 [What is a virtual machine](https://www.ibm.com/cloud/learn/virtual-machines)